Tobion/Tropaion/README.md

 the [Sports-Ontology](https://github.com/Tobion/Sports-Ontology) to describe the tournament structure, participating teams & athletes, the sports results, and their relationships.

+### Name meaning
+What do all sports and tournaments have in common?
+They reward athletes with a trophy (e.g. medal or cup) for a specific achievement.
+The word *[tropaion]*(http://en.wikipedia.org/wiki/Tropaion) is the Acient Greek origin of *trophy*.
+So I thought this word and a trophy symbol represent a sports results service best.

 License
 -------
 Tropaion is Open Source Software, and licensed under the [GNU GPLv3](http://www.gnu.org/licenses/gpl.html)